-SC State Housing offers several recognition programs in order to encourage motivate and recognize employees.
+SC State Housing offers several recognition programs in order to encourage, motivate and recognize employees.
 Each of these programs stresses the importance of individual contributions in productivity and teamwork.

-- "Kudos" awards are given for short term, immediate impact employee contributions.
-It consists of a twenty-five dollar gift purchase. - Safe Driving awards for employees who have not received a ticket or who have not been charged in an automobile accident during the year.
+- "Kudos" awards are given for short-term, immediate-impact employee contributions.
+It consists of a twenty-five dollar gift. - "Safe Driving" awards are given to employees who have not received a ticket, or who have not been charged in an automobile accident during the year.